-The TERRA, PRO and X1 Hyper Racers are fast.
+The X1 Hyper X1 Racers are fast.
 Very fast.
-Fast over rough terrain.
-Fast over sealed surfaces.

 The secret to a Hyper's speed is weight, or the lack thereof.
 How ‘light’ can you make a race car, with full-on safety features and big boys performance ?

 Our cars have led the world with regard to safety.
-In addition to the included FIA approved crash structures, we've shown the way in head, cockpit and lateral intrusion design.
-Design features only now being investigated and implemented in other categories by the FIA and other governing bodies, 10 years after Hyper introduced them.
+In addition to the standard FIA approved crash structures, we've shown the way in head protection and cockpit lateral intrusion design.

 Looking for the biggest 'Bang for the Buck' in racing?

-The Hyper Racer's have been designed as ‘Wash and Race’ vehicles and are ideal for the ‘one man race team’ who wants to race, year in - year out, on a modest budget
+The Hyper X1 Racer has been designed as ‘Wash and Race’ vehicle and is ideal for the ‘one man race team’ who wants to race, year in - year out, on a modest budget

 Racing driver, Jon Crooke, makes a 'napkin' sketch of the Hyper PRO Racer.
 It’s 1998 and the ‘racer’ is a concept he has had floating around in his head since the mid-eighties.
 Jon has a vision to produce a small racing car for long circuit racing.
 It will be an affordable step up from go-karts and will incorporate performance and safety features unheard of at the budget end of motor racing.

 Traditionally, the first serious step into racing cars has been Formula Ford.
 Originally designed as an affordable starter class, the current high cost of this category has stopped almost all kart drivers from making the move up.
 As a result, the real racing talent, generations of potential National and World Champions, have melted away into the suburbs and obscurity.

 The Hyper PRO Racer is an affordable turn-key product that will provide a 'real' solution to the current class gap.
 Jon calls his concept "The Missing Link".